RiccardoGMoschetti/apirehab/docs/azure-function-performance/dot-net-APIs.md

 The Azure functions were hosted in the same data center and virtual network of the VMs and of the Redis Cache, via private endpoints.
 This proximity made sure that the network latency were minimal.
 This is an architectural drawing of the solution:
 <img src="https://github.com/RiccardoGMoschetti/apirehab/blob/dd723e412665ea3b43f35d68fc12c2b7089a2063/docs/images/Architecture-API-DotNet-On-Azure-Functions.drawio.png?raw=true"/>.
-You can download the original diagrams.net (formerly draw.io) drawing <a href="https://raw.githubusercontent.com/RiccardoGMoschetti/apirehab/main/docs/drawio/Architecture-API-DotNet-On-Azure-Functions.drawio" download="api-rehab.drawio">here</a>.
+You can download the original diagrams.net (formerly draw.io) drawing <a href="https://raw.githubusercontent.com/RiccardoGMoschetti/apirehab/main/docs/drawio/Architecture-API-DotNet-On-Azure-Functions.drawio?raw=true" download="api-rehab.drawio">here</a>.

 ## What is better, Linux or Windows?
-They are very similar, except for the P2 tier, where Windows is definitely better.
-For the P3 tier, Linux is more comparable.
+They are very similar, except for the P\*v2 tiers, where Windows is definitely better.
+For the P\*v3 tiers, Linux is more comparable.
-Linux is always *cheaper* (especially in the P3 tier).
+Linux is always *cheaper* (especially in the P\*v3 tiers).
 If your application is stateless, more Linux resources can give you better performance at lower prices and they can definitely be used rather than Windows.

 ## The data made available by Vegeta
-For every tier of the available Azure Functions, Vegeta gave us the following information: minimum value, mean, 50th percentile (which we consider more revealing than the mean, as the latter is more influenced by outliers, 90th percentile (the data that we considered more important), maxium value.
+For every tier of the available Azure Functions, Vegeta gave us the following information: minimum value, mean, 50th percentile (which we consider more revealing than the mean, as the latter is more influenced by outliers, 90th percentile (the data that we considered more important), maximum value.
 For our purposes, we focused on the 95th percentile and we stressed the functions for ten minutes straight.
 We then categorized the performance into: